HariSekhon/SQL-scripts/README.md

 - [psql.sh](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/psql.sh) - quickly connect to PostgreSQL with command line options auto-inferred from environment variables
 - [mysql.sh](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/mysql.sh) - quickly connect to MySQL / MariaDB with command line options auto-inferred from environment variables
-- [postgres.sh](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/postgres.sh) - one-touch PostgreSQL, boots docker container and drops you in to `psql` shell
+- [postgres.sh](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/postgres.sh) - one-touch PostgreSQL, boots docker container and drops you in to `psql` shell.
+Version can be given as an argument
-- [mysqld.sh](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/mysqld.sh) / [mariadb.sh](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/mariadb.sh) - one-touch MySQL / MariaDB, boots docker container and drops you in to `mysql` shell
+- [mysqld.sh](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/mysqld.sh) / [mariadb.sh](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/mariadb.sh) - one-touch MySQL / MariaDB, boots docker container and drops you in to `mysql` shell.
+Version can be given as an argument
 - [sqlcase.pl](https://github.com/HariSekhon/DevOps-Perl-tools/blob/master/sqlcase.pl) - autocases your SQL code
   - I use this a lot and call it via hotkey configured in my [.vimrc](https://github.com/HariSekhon/DevOps-Bash-tools/blob/master/.vimrc)
   - there are `*case.pl` specializations for most of the major RDBMS and distributed SQL systems, even several NoSQL systems, using each one's language specific keywords